makersacademy/bowling-challenge/README.md

 ### Testing:
 - I used Jasmine as my testing framework for unit and feature tests.
-- For end to end testing I used Cypress
+- For integration testing I used Cypress
-- The Jasmine feature specs focus on running through an entire bowling game, to ensure the program functions as expected and that the classes are working together correctly.
-The unit specs test individual functions and classes in isolation
+- The Jasmine feature specs focus on running through an entire bowling game, to ensure the entire program functions as expected and that the classes are working together correctly
-- The Cypress Integration tests interact with the app in the browser as a user would and ensure the interface behaves as expected
+- The Cypress integration tests interact with the app in the browser as a user would and ensure the interface behaves as expected
+- I built a simple server using Express, in `server.js`, to serve a version of that app that Cypress can run tests against
-- I created spy objects to mock class dependencies in the tests
+- The unit specs test individual functions and classes in isolation.
+I created spy objects to mock class dependencies in the tests
 - In GameSpec.js I used dependency injection to mock the ScoreBoard class and ensure the classes were tested in isolation:

 ```js